How are vectors in three dimensions described, how do we find lines and spheres, and how does the scalar product extend to space?

 Represent three-dimensional vectors in component form, compute the scalar product and magnitude, and find vector equations of lines and the equation of a sphere

 A focused answer to the HSC Maths Extension 2 dot point on 3D vectors.
-Component form, magnitude, the scalar product and angle between vectors, parametric vector equations of lines, and the equation of a sphere, with verified worked examples.
+Component form with i, j, k, magnitude as a space diagonal, the scalar product and angle in space, parametric vector equations of lines, intersecting versus skew lines, and the equation of a sphere, built up stage by stage with verified worked examples and diagrams.

 Reviewed by: AI editorial process; not yet individually human-reviewed

 NESA wants you to extend two-dimensional vectors into three dimensions.
-You must write vectors in component form using i\mathbf{i}, j\mathbf{j}, k\mathbf{k}, compute magnitude and the scalar (dot) product, find the angle between vectors, write vector equations of lines, and derive the equation of a sphere.
+You must write vectors in component form using i, j, k, compute magnitude and the scalar (dot) product, find the angle between vectors, write vector equations of lines, decide whether two lines intersect or are skew, and derive the equation of a sphere.
+Almost every formula is the two-dimensional one with a third term bolted on; the genuinely new ideas are the third axis itself, the possibility of skew lines, and the sphere.

 Vectors in component form